 Rights of sexual and gender minorities

-Finnish law states that a people must not be discriminated against based on sexual orientation.
+Finnish law states that no one may be discriminated against on the basis of sexual orientation.
 The law also prohibits discrimination based on gender identity or expression.

 In Finland, two people of the same sex can marry one another.

 Read more on the InfoFinland page Marriage in Finland.

 If you are treated more poorly than others in the same situation because of a personal characteristic, this could be considered discrimination.

 Examples of discrimination: